HunterJA/Solo-Learn/README.md

-# hello-world
+# Solo-learn
-Just another repository

-Hello there!
-I like Python and playing computer games!
+This repository about my Python learning.
+There will be my hints for it (primarly on russian).